 - Have you worked with or do you know someone who has worked with the contractor(s) performing the work?

-What financing options can an apartment operator expect?
+What rental property financing options can an apartment operator expect?

 Generally speaking, Flagship Bank Minnesota and other banking partners will expect cash down payment of between 20% to 25% on any acquisition and construction project in addition to the closing costs.
 The term will usually be 12 months during the renovation and reposition phase but can be longer for more complex and larger projects.
 Interest rates are underwritten based on market variables and individual applicants.
 Learn more in our Guide to Investment Real Estate.

 As a relationship bank, we tailor our loans to our borrowers and can creatively customize a proposal.
-Even more beneficial is after we have completed one deal for your company, the efficiency and transparency of each additional project improves.
-It's why construction projects and investment real estate are an industries of focus for the bank.
-In all, we are committed to deliver superior, timely service with certainty in terms so that your company can focus on the renovation project.
+Even more beneficial is after we have completed one deal for your company, the efficiency, and transparency of each additional project improve.
+It's why construction projects and investment real estate are industries of focus for the bank.
+In all, we are committed to delivering superior, timely service with certainty in terms so that your company can focus on the rental property financing project.

 If your Minneapolis/St. Paul Metro Area property management/real estate company could benefit from a bank that delivers specifically for you, please give us the opportunity to review your banking needs.
 We are committed to making our clients successful.
 Your success is our business!